BBC Radio 4 Front Row appearances

 Duration: 42 minutes

 Art critic Laura Robertson reviews this year's Turner Prize show at Tate Liverpool.
-Presenter Nick Ahad pays a visit to the immersive exhibition, Turn It Up: The Power of Music at the Science and Industry Museum in Manchester.
 Laura Robertson brings us up to date on the latest arts news, from the delayed funding announcement by Arts Council England, to Berlin's Hamburger Bahnhof gallery's response to rising energy costs.
-Plus Nick Ahad speaks to the pioneering dub poet Linton Kwesi Johnson about his new collection, Selected Poems.

 Presenter: Nick Ahad